AdityaKulshrestha/KGFC/README.md

 4. [Codebase parser](https://github.com/davidfraser/pyan)

 ### ToDos
+- [x] Add functionality for vector embedding for code
+- [x] Add method for quering the database
+- [ ] Incorporate LLM for HyDE and response reformatting
 - [ ] Debug the issue of docstring
-- [ ] Add functionality for vector embedding for code
-- [ ] Add method for quering the database
 - [ ] Add support for hybrid query search
 - [ ] Improvise on the query search